Book Appointment Now

 What Smile Correction Procedures Are Available in Panama?

-Panama offers teeth whitening, dental veneers, orthodontics, dental implants, and full mouth restorations.
+Panama offers teeth whitening, dental veneers, orthodontics, dental implants, and full-mouth restorations.
 Clinics in Panama City use the same premium materials found in US practices, including E-Max porcelain, Straumann implants, and Invisalign aligners.

 How Do Dental Veneers Work in Panama?

 Dental veneers are thin shells bonded to the front of your teeth.
-They fix chips, gaps, discoloration, and uneven shapes.
-Porcelain veneers cost $400-$700 per tooth in Panama, compared to $1,200-$2,500 in the US.
-A full smile makeover with 20 veneers costs $8,000-$14,000 (eight thousand to fourteen thousand dollars).
+They fix chips, gaps, stains, and uneven shapes.
+Porcelain veneers cost 400 to 700 dollars per tooth in Panama versus 1,200 to 2,500 dollars in the US.
+Porcelain veneers show 93 to 94 percent survival at 10 years, according to peer-reviewed veneer longevity studies.

 | Veneer Type | Panama Cost | USA Cost | Material | Lifespan |